kubernetes/community/contributors/design-proposals/job.md

     ActiveDeadlineSeconds *int64

     // Optional number of retries before marking this job failed.
+    // Defaults to 6.
     BackoffLimit *int32

-    // Optional time (in seconds) specifying how long a job should be retried before marking it failed.
+    // Optional time (in seconds) specifying how long the initial backoff will last.
+    // Defaults to 10s.
-    BackoffDeadlineSeconds *int64
+    BackoffSeconds *int64

     // Optional number of failed pods to retain.
     FailedPodsLimit *int32